WHAT IS THE SHEPHERD’S CENTER?

 Programs & Services:

 LIFELONG LEARNING — The Center’s Open University (OU) offers almost limitless opportunity for intellectual challenge and social interaction.
 Classes and lectures are held at churches in three areas of Richmond.
 Programs at the three sites differ.
 Eight-week terms in the fall, winter, and spring feature well-qualified lecturers or instructors, many of whom are faculty or retired faculty members of area colleges and universities.
 All instructors volunteer their time.
 We are one of the best bargains when it comes to lifelong learning in our area.
-Take a look at our Fall 2017 class schedule to see the subjects offered.
+Take a look at our Fall 2017 class schedule to see an example of the subjects offered.

 To pay for classes, you can print a copy of the schedule, fill out the registration sheet on the back page and mail it and a check to the office, or pay with your credit card by clicking on the Open University tab above, or just sign up the day of classes at the OU location.
 Pre-registration is not required and we do not register for individual courses.
 You may attend any or all that you desire!